frslabs/forus-ios/README.md

  - forus.field3 = "" (String) ***(Optional)***

      -  If we need field3 to show on face image as watermark we need to pass String value

+     -  field3 has a character limit of 20.

  - forus.field4 = "" (String) ***(Optional)***

-     -  If we need field3 to show on face image as watermark we need to pass String value.
+     -  If we need field4 to show on face image as watermark we need to pass String value.

+     -  field4 has a character limit of 20.

  - forus.field5 = "" (String) ***(Optional)***

-     -  If we need field3 to show on face image as watermark we need to pass String value.
+     -  If we need field5 to show on face image as watermark we need to pass String value.

+     -  field5 has a character limit of 40.